 The Ardennes region start in France and stretches out over the south east of Wallonia towards Germany.
 The Belgian Ardennes spans over 3 Walloon provinces; Namur, Luxembourg and Liège.
 The city of Namur is considered the central gateway to the Ardennes due it’s strategical location at the junction of the rivers Sambre and Meuse, whilst Liège forms the eastern gateway.

 Dinant is a charming little town on the riverbanks of the Meuse river.

 Bouillon is a beautiful small town located in a meander of the Semois, dominated by it’s old historical fortress in the city centre.

 La Roche en Ardenne is located on the riverbanks of the Ourthe river.

-Durbuy, sometimes called the smallest town in the world, is located in the heart of the Ardennes region
+Durbuy, the smallest town in the world, is located in the heart of the Ardennes region